Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 <%= insert_rel_image file: "card-link-get.gif", title: "Search and find any card link", caption: %{Search and find any card link} %>

+Here is an example of using card links to build a table of contents for a topic within your Zettel note archive.
+And since each card link auto-formats to display the card title, I can update a card title and see the change reflected in the table of contents.
+Click on the image to view the actual Trello card.

+<%= insert_rel_image file: "table-contents.png", title: "A table of contents for a topic", caption: %{A table of contents for a topic}, link: "https://trello.com/c/LxIMsZlz" %>

+I made the table of contents by creating a Markdown list of card links.
+Here is what the Markdown looks like:

+<%= insert_rel_image file: "table-contents-create.png", title: "Creating a table of contents", caption: %{Creating a table of contents} %>

 #### Comment Links

 You can also link to individual card comments.
 Each comment has a unique date-stamped link.